Allegheny-Computer-Science-100-F2018/cs100-F2018-practical5-starter/README.md

 assignment where the `build.gradle` file is located.
 Then, you can type the command in the terminal and study the output.

+# Checks

+In addition to meeting all of the requirements outlined in the assignment sheet, your submission must pass the following checks:

+* practicalfive/RollAndSumDice.java:
+  * Features at least six single-line comments
+  * Features at least two multiple-line comments
+  * Contains at least four uses of a `println(` statement
+  * Runs correctly without crashing or producing an error
+  * Produces exactly four lines of output in the terminal
+  * Produces exactly one 'Sum' fragment in the terminal output
+  * Produces exactly three 'Face Value' fragments in the terminal output

+* GitHub repository:
+  * Contains five commits beyond the repository's starting number of commits

 ## Output

 Due to the random nature of the program's output, typing the command `gradle